guardian/apps-rendering-api-models/.changeset/pink-ligers-shake.md

 "apps-rendering-api-models": minor
 ---

-Add field `newRelatedContent` which represents Related Content with the CAPI content model
+Add field `onwardsContent` which represents Onwards Content with the CAPI content model